trapexit/mergerfs/README.md

 #### rename & link ####

-**NOTE:** If you're receiving errors from software when files are moved / renamed then you should consider changing the create policy to one which is **not** path preserving, enabling `ignorepponrename`, or contacting the author of the offending software and requesting that `EXDEV` be properly handled.
+**NOTE:** If you're receiving errors from software when files are moved / renamed / linked then you should consider changing the create policy to one which is **not** path preserving, enabling `ignorepponrename`, or contacting the author of the offending software and requesting that `EXDEV` be properly handled.

-[rename](http://man7.org/linux/man-pages/man2/rename.2.html) is a tricky function in a merged system.
-Under normal situations rename only works within a single filesystem or device.
+`rename` and `link` are tricky functions in a union filesystem. `rename` only works within a single filesystem or device.
 If a rename can't be done atomically due to the source and destination paths existing on different mount points it will return **-1** with **errno = EXDEV** (cross device).
+So if a `rename`'s source and target are on different drives within the pool it creates an issue.

 Originally mergerfs would return EXDEV whenever a rename was requested which was cross directory in any way.
 This made the code simple and was technically complient with POSIX requirements.
 However, many applications fail to handle EXDEV at all and treat it as a normal error or otherwise handle it poorly.
 Such apps include: gvfsd-fuse v1.20.3 and prior, Finder / CIFS/SMB client in Apple OSX 10.9+, NZBGet, Samba's recycling bin feature.

 As a result a compromise was made in order to get most software to work while still obeying mergerfs' policies.
-Below is the rather complicated logic.
+Below is the basic logic.

 * If using a **create** policy which tries to preserve directory paths (epff,eplfs,eplus,epmfs)
   * Using the **rename** policy get the list of files to rename